 Nordic companies have been issuing debt at a record pace this year to tap demand after the region emerged as a haven from Europe’s debt crisis.
 Yields on bonds sold by Scandinavia’s AAA rated governments have eased to record lows, even slipping below zero in Denmark and Finland.
 That’s pushed investors in search of higher yields in the region into corporate debt markets.

-Statoil wants to give shareholders a “predictable, growing dividend (STL),” Reitan said in connection with the company’s third- quarter report, and expects capital spending next year to rise from an estimated $18 billion in 2012.
+Statoil wants to give shareholders a “predictable, growing dividend (STL:US),” Reitan said in connection with the company’s third- quarter report, and expects capital spending next year to rise from an estimated $18 billion in 2012.
 At the same time, the company’s total output will fall next year because of a sale of Norwegian offshore assets to Wintershall AG and due to lower- than-planned shale gas production in the U.S.

 A total of $185 billion in corporate bonds have been sold this year in the region, up from $174 billion last year, according to data compiled by Bloomberg.

 The spread on Statoil’s benchmark 4.375 percent euro note maturing in 2015 relative to similar-maturity German bunds has narrowed to about 57 basis points as of today, according to bid prices, from as wide as 170 basis points in October last year.